-Season Two won’t premier for several months, but the cast and creators convened at the recent Television Critics Association press tour, where creators Amy Sherman-Palladino and Dan Palladino and the cast talked about the show’s success and what’s ahead.
+Season Two won’t premier until December 5, but the cast and creators convened at the recent Television Critics Association press tour, where creators Amy Sherman-Palladino and Dan Palladino and the cast talked about the show’s success and what’s ahead.

 Sherman-Palladino admitted that the pressure was on to keep the bar high.
 “When you have a group of actors of this caliber, that means that the stories and the scripts and dialogue have to be of a certain caliber, otherwise we’re not doing them their service,” she said.
 “The pressure is always going to be higher and higher and higher.”

 Star Rachel Brosnahan gave a brief hint about what’s to come for her character.
 “At the end of Season One, we left Midge in a pretty triumphant moment.
 She’s finally arrived into Mrs. Maisel, the standup comedienne,” she said.
 “I can’t say a whole lot about where she’ll head in Season Two, but good things can’t last long.”